-Module Content: This module will focus on the client facilitating a deeper understanding of occupational performance and the processes of Occupational Therapy practice necessary for client-centred practice.
+Module Content: This module will focus on a deeper integrative understanding of occupation, occupational performance and occupational adaptation as they relate to adults or older people, processes in Occupational Therapy practice, interactive skills, critical observation, appropriate ability to gather information for analysis and interpretation or client-centred practice requirements.

+Learning Outcomes:

-Learning Outcomes: On successful completion of this module, students should be able to:
+On successful completion of this module students should be able to:

-- Assist with patient caseload undertaking all duties associated with patient management through direct teaching by practice educator. - Develop skills in clinical reasoning and demonstrate good judgement under supervision of practice educator. - Analyse the use of occupations, as a basic therapeutic tool to respond sensitively to the needs of patients who are experiencing developmental, physical, psychosocial and/or environmental barriers preventing healthy and meaningful lives under direction from the practice educator. - Promote the quality of meaningful occupations in the lives of patients with paediatric conditions and their family members. - Identify the primary research tools available for information gathering in preparation for case studies. - Commence use of a diary as a tool to develop reflective skills. - Identify, recall and demonstrate appropriate behaviours in communicating with patients, family members and colleagues.
+- Manage a partial caseload undertaking all duties associated with patient management through coaching by practice educator. - 2.
+Select and utilise appropriate assessment and treatment tools under supervision of and collaboration with practice education. - 3.
+Describe processes involved in clinical reasoning that supports treatment plans. - 4.
+Analyse the use of occupation as a basic therapeutic tool to respond sensitively to the needs of patients who are experiencing developmental, physical, psychosocial and/or environmental barriers preventing healthy and meaningful lives, with coaching from the practice educator. - 5.
+Promote the quality of meaningful occupations in the lives of patients with physical or psychosocial conditions and their family members. - 6.
+Demonstrate in-depth research skills to support the presentation of a case study.